Fascinating riverside building with fine views, personable young staff, super food all day and good beers

 Good Pub Guide Recommended

-Deservedly popular, this imaginatively restored mill looks across the River Dee to the Llangollen Canal.
-A long narrow deck along one side of the building juts out over the water, while the interior has been interestingly refitted with pale pine flooring on stout beams, a striking open stairway with gleaming timber and tensioned steel rails, and mainly stripped-stone walls.
-Quite a lot of the old machinery is still in place, including the huge waterwheel (often turning) and there are good-sized dining tables, big rugs, thoughtfully chosen pictures (many to do with water) and quite a few pot plants.
-One of the two serving bars, away from the water, has a much more local feel with regulars sitting on the bar stools, pews on dark slate flagstones and daily papers.
-Pleasant young staff serve Brunning & Price Phoenix Original and Facers DHB on handpump with three guests such as Conwy Rampart, Plassey Blue Bell Bitter and Weetwood Old Dog; also, farm cider, around 50 sensibly priced malt whiskies and a decent wine choice with around a dozen by the glass.
+Excellent in every aspect' is just one enthusiastic comment from our readers about this cleverly restored watermill.
+Inside, the interior has been interestingly refitted with pale pine flooring on stout beams, a striking open stairway with gleaming timber and tensioned steel rails, and mainly stripped-stone walls.
+Quite a lot of the old machinery is still in place, including the huge waterwheel (often turning) and there are good-sized dining tables, big rugs, thoughtfully chosen pictures (many to do with water) and several pot plants.
+One of the two serving bars, away from the water, has a much more local feel with regulars sitting on bar stools, pews on dark slate flagstones and daily papers.
+Helpful young staff serve Phoenix Brunning & Price Original and Facers DHB on handpump with three guests such as Brimstage Sandpiper Pale, Derby Dark Delight and Pixie Spring Golden Pixie; also, farm cider, around 50 sensibly priced malt whiskies and a decent wine choice with around a dozen by the glass.
 There are seats on a raised deck at the front that overlook the rushing mill race and rapids below; you can also watch steam trains arriving and leaving the station on the opposite riverbank.

 Good Pub Guide Food